 “No… I’m not just returning a Fire Hunter’s things.
 It’s my fault that the Fire Hunter died.”

 Shouzou scratched his chin.
-“If it were me, I'd sell the scythe to an unregistered Fire Hunter at a high price, and use the guard as a guard dog.
+“If it were me, I’d sell the sickle to an unregistered Fire Hunter at a high price, and use the dog as a guard dog.
 Villagers need pets like that, right?
-I could save my whole village with the money I’d made."
+I could save my whole village with the money I’d made.”

 Grandma, auntie, are you okay?
 Rin, too…

 Should Touko have insisted on staying in the village?
 She didn’t like not knowing what was happening.
-She wondered if the cart’s crew had warned the village before they’d left, or if it had been the villagers that had warned the cart, leading to their swift departure.
+She wondered if the cart’s crew had warned the village before they’d left, or if it had been the villagers that had warned the people on the cart, leading to their swift departure.

 Shouzou opened another door.
-The room didn’t smell like oil or machine parts.
+The room beyond it didn’t smell like oil or machine parts.

 “This is your post,” Shouzou said.